Top of main content

 Some bank accounts that are geared toward students and graduates come with incentives: cash rewards, welcome deposits, railcards, and no maintenance fees or minimum balance.

-Besides the incentives, you'll want to consider ATM fees both at home and abroad, how good the online and mobile banking tools are (can you do all your banking on the go?), and whether you think you might need overdraft protection and a credit card.
+Besides the incentives, you'll want to consider ATM fees both at home and abroad, how good the online and mobile banking tools are (can you do all your banking on the go?), and whether you think you might need a credit card.

 Will you need a credit card?

-Likewise, cash advances may seem like quick and easy money in your pocket but you'll be charged interest the moment you borrow.
-This might come at a high rate along with other service fees.
-Some cards may charge you a fee if you go over your credit limit, if you use your card overseas, or if you make a late payment.
+• Some cards may charge you a fee if you go over your credit limit, if you use your card overseas, or if you make a late payment.
+The fees can pile up easily and you may risk taking a hit in your credit score.

 Getting money to your student account